jisaacstone/pype/readme.md

 # command line tool #

-I feel this must already exist but I could not goole it so I built a prototype.
+I feel this must already exist but I could not google it so I built a prototype.

 Use like this: